 Our story began in 1947 when Dr Bob Pierce, an American evangelist and war correspondent, took a life-changing trip to China and Korea.
 Amid the incredible poverty, one girl’s need tore at his heart.

 Child sponsorship remains at the heart of World Vision, and the bond between sponsors and children is as strong as ever.
 But our approach has evolved.
-From focusing on individual children, we now work with whole communities to bring about long-term change for all.
+From focusing on individual children, we now work with whole communities to bring about long-term change for all, that lasts.

-We address the root causes of poverty, and use our global influence to ensure children are represented at every level of decision-making.
-We’ve become an influential voice on issues such as protecting children and child health.
+We address the root causes of poverty and use our global influence to ensure children are represented at every level of decision-making, becoming an influential voice on issues such as protecting children and child health.

 Bob Pierce’s faith inspired him to give one child a chance.
-Over more than six decades, World Vision has brought hope to many millions of children as a sign of God’s unconditional love.
-And our mission will continue until every child is free from fear.
-Free to hope.
-Free to live life to the full.
+Over more than six decades, World Vision has brought hope to many millions of children, reflecting God’s unconditional love.
+And our mission will continue as together, we build brighter futures for the most vulnerable of children.